 The Bureau of Fire Safety is responsible for ensuring compliance with the New Jersey Uniform Fire Code and the Princeton Municipal Code.

-The duties of this department include performing fire safety inspections and fire safety-related complaint investigations, as well as offering fire safety education programs to the community.
+The duties of the bureau include performing fire safety inspections and fire safety-related complaint investigations, as well as offering fire safety education programs to the community.
 Fire safety inspections include annual and bi-annual inspections of commercial properties and residential certificates of Smoke Detector, Carbon Monoxide Alarm & Kitchen Fire Extinguisher compliance.
 The bureau also conducts post-fire investigations and participates in the National Fire Incident Reporting System (NFIRS).
-Various fire safety permits such as those required for tents or canopies, use of an open flame, and food trucks are also issued and inspected by this department.
+Various fire safety permits such as those required for tents or canopies, use of an open flame, and food trucks are also issued and inspected by the bureau.

 One- and two-family dwellings that require a Certificate of Smoke Detector, Carbon Monoxide Alarm, and Kitchen Fire Extinguisher Compliance for the sale of the property or a change in occupancy are inspected by the Bureau of Fire Safety prior to the issuance of that certificate.
-Additional information and instructions for obtaining this certificate can be found in the Documents and Forms section.
+Additional information, instructions and fees for obtaining this certificate can be found in the "Online Permits & Forms" and "Downloadable Forms".